turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 print_converted(100)
 ```

-With a partner, add two methods in your `doubler.rb` file:

-1. `double` which accepts an argument and returns its double, and.
-1. `print_double` which accepts an argument and prints a phrase in the form `3 doubled is 6`
+With a partner, add another method to your `doubler.rb` file `print_double` which accepts an argument and prints a phrase in the form `3 doubled is 6`

 Once you've completed that, see if you can determine what the `print_converted` or your `print_double` method **returns**.
 Why might that be?